Dobiasd/FunctionalPlus/README.md

 ------------
 Great code should mostly be self-documenting, but while using C++ in reality you can find yourself dealing with low-level stuff like iterators or hand-written loops that distract from the actual essence of your code.

 **FunctionalPlus is a small header-only library** supporting you in reducing code noise and in dealing with only one single level of abstraction at a time.
 By increasing brevity and maintainability of your code it can improve productivity (and fun!) in the long run.
-It tries to achieve these goals by providing pure and easy-to-use functions that free you from implementing commonly used flows of control.
+It pursues these goals by providing pure and easy-to-use functions that free you from implementing commonly used flows of control over and over again.

 Say you have a list of numbers and are interested in the odd ones only.
 ```c++